otelo2/Obsidian-AI/README.md

 ## How do I use it?
 1. Create plugins folder in obsidian
 2. Create a folder called obsidian-ai in the .obsidian directory of your vault
-3. Add main.js, manifest.json, and style.css to the recently created folder
+3. Add main.js, manifest.json, and styles.css to the recently created folder
-    - Get the main.js, manifest.json and style.css from the releases tab
+    - Get the main.js, manifest.json and styles.css from the releases tab
     - Your route should look like: {your_vault}/.obsidian/plugins/obsidian-ai/{the three files here}
 4. Turn on community plugins
 5. If you don't see the plugin restart obsidian